rahulpopuri/plants/README.md

 #Current State

 I've hooked up my Oregano and Basil plants, as well as light and temperature sensors to the Arduino.
-The Arduino sends sensor values to the Pi every 10 minutes - these values are stored in MySQL tables.
+The Arduino sends sensor values wirelessly to the Pi every 10 minutes - these values are stored in MySQL tables.
+I use a pair of NRF24L01 modules for wireless communication.
 If the moisture levels fall below a predefined threshold (currently 40%) the server will notify me via text message.

 *Sample text :*
 Oregano needs to be watered.
 Current moisture level = 620, threshold = 600